yearend/netlify-cli/README.md

 # docker netlify-cli

 A Docker image for [netlify/cli][a].
-Also includes jq and curl.
+Also includes jq, curl, and semantic release.

 [a]: https://github.com/netlify/cli